carolynjones6/DREU/index.md

 ## About My Project

 I am assisting Dr. Paquette with his research on persistence in education.
 We will be collecting data from a Minecraft server where student participants will receive an introduction to computing.
-The data collected for analysis will focus on each student's level of engagement as they create programs to guide a barrel bot through a series of obstacle courses.
+The data collected for analysis will focus on each student's level of engagement as they [create programs to guide the barrel bot through a series of obstacle courses](https://youtu.be/7PEeWMxOHKM?si=4hsWnwkE4zKcu_JX).
 We hope to identify correlations between the data collected and points of challenge for the students to better understand how students persist or do not persist when they face educational challenges.

 [My Final Report](files/finalreport.pdf)